CSharpM7/Ultimate14/_portfolio/25_ganon.md

 ## Up Special (Float)

 It's not a real mod if Ganondorf doesn't have a float!
 Similar to Dark Pit, Ganondorf can cancel this move with aerials at any point after rising.
+Unlike Dark Pit, Ganondorf will not turn around in the air during his float.
 Cancelling it the frame you rise into the air gives you a Super Jump!
 His float only lasts for 2 seconds, and you will need to land to start recharging your fuel.
 Becareful about getting hit during this move while offstage!